josegoval/criteria-pattern-solid/README.md

 The goal is to filter users (or any objects) using Criteria objects, leaving the filter implementation of the actual Criteria to the repository implementation.

 ## Use case
-The project only covers the next use case: getUsersService, where the only available method is searchByCriteria.
+The project only covers the next use case: `getUsersService`, where the only available method is `searchByCriteria`.

 ## Example